Frederick Douglass: It is easier to build strong children than to repair broken men.

 " I am a Lunch Buddy because I love kids and want to make a difference - and Recess is fun!"

-Becoming a mentor involves your commitment to a student for one day a week during the school year.
+Becoming a mentor involves your commitment to a student for one day a week, one hour a day, during an entire school year.